sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

 Fire Insights can be configured with SAML 2.0 Ping Identity as below:

-Go to folder ``conf`` and edit the file ``sso.saml.properties`` in it:
+Go to folder ``conf`` under Fire Insights installation directory and edit the file ``sso.saml.properties`` in it:

-Add/update the below information from newly created application in Okta:
+Add/update the below information from newly created application in Ping Identity:

 1. Enable SSO in Fire Insights.